Daniel-Jamil/technology-engineering/cloud-infrastructure/virtualization-solutions/oracle-cloud-vmware-solution/workload-migration-to-oci-comprehensive-guide/README.md

 | Physical x86 Servers        | OCI Native Compute Instances / OCVS              | RackWare                                      | [Physical x86 to OCI](./files/physical-to-oci.md)|

 **Public Cloud to OCI**

 - AWS EC2 / VMs → OCI Native Compute Instances: Replatforming of AWS-based virtual machines into OCI Compute.
 Migration tooling such as Oracle Cloud Migrations (OCM) or RackWare enables replication, format conversion, and staged cutover to OCI-native infrastructure.

 - Other Public Clouds (Azure, GCP, etc.) → OCI Native Compute Instances: Cross-cloud workload migration into OCI Compute.
 RackWare provides automated discovery, replication, and deployment capabilities to support consolidation or cost optimization strategies.

-**Public Cloud Instances Migration to OCI**

-This diagram outlines the migration path for workloads currently hosted on other major public cloud providers.
+This diagram outlines the migration path for instances currently hosted on other major public cloud providers.
 The goal is to transition these workloads into Target OCI Native Instances.

 <p align = "center">